Eurynomus/zetta-dynamic-form/README.md

 The project includes unit tests covering the core functionality.
 They are implemented using `React Testing Library` and `Jest` to ensure robust and maintainable form behavior.

-* Form Generator tests - Validate rendering of input fields and buttons, error handling for empty input, and dynamic form generation from valid JSON schema.
+* Form Generator tests - Validate rendering of input fields and buttons, error handling for empty input and dynamic form generation from valid JSON schema.
 * API mock tests - Verify the behavior of the `mockApiCall` function for various valid inputs and error cases.
-* Validation helper tests - Ensure custom validation logic works correctly for email, string-only, number-only, and regex-based rules.
+* Validation helper tests - Ensure custom validation logic works correctly for email, string-only, number-only and regex-based rules.

 ## The tests can be started with:
 npm test  or yarn test